AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 * **LP to Course Instance Association CSV:** maps a learning path instance to a specific course instance
 * **Session CSV:** creates virtual classroom sessions with conferencing system details

-Download the .csv and .xlsx files [here](assets/csv-and-xlsx-migration-files.zip).
+Download the above files [here](assets/csv-and-xlsx-migration-files.zip).

 All four CSV files accept `almCourseID` to reference courses and `almModuleID` to reference modules.
 These IDs are the unique identifiers assigned by ALM when a course or module is created.